An intelligence report on any Irish site.

 What an intelligence report surfaces.

-An extension requires proof of substantial works.
-Sites that never broke ground often cannot qualify.
-At most one in twenty developers with expiring permissions files one — the rest let the permission lapse silently.
+Permission expiry dates, extension-of-duration eligibility, and the statutory test for substantial works.
+At most one in twenty developers with expiring permissions files for an extension.
 The planning system's output is expiring faster than it is being replaced.

-NZEB, Part V doubling, SHD abolition, the Defective Blocks Act, Section 42B expiry, and RZLT — six policy changes took effect between grant and build.
-A developer who priced a scheme in 2019 budgeted for none of the ones that now apply.
-22,769 residential permissions granted 2019-2021 sit in that window.
+NZEB, Part V doubling, SHD abolition, Defective Blocks Act, RZLT, RPZ nationwide, Residential Tenancies Amendment Act.
+A developer who priced a scheme in 2019 budgeted for none of these.
+22,769 residential permissions granted 2019-2021 sit in that window — roughly 170,000 units.

 The themes we merge.